Elliptical52/SteveOS/README.md

 # SteveOS
-SteveOS is a fully self-sustaining operating system built with nothing but python.
+SteveOS is a (poorly built) fully self-sustaining operating system built with nothing but python.